-Following his initiative, in 1884 representants of 27 countries met at the Conference of the Meridian in Washington, and adopted a hour system that is basically the one that is mantained in our days.
-This system divides the world in 24 zones or time zones, each one of these regions has approximately 15 degrees of length, the meridian zero, that serves like reference for the rest of zones, is located drawing up a line from the north to the south through Greenwich, United Kingdom.
+Following his initiative, in 1884 delegates from 27 countries met at the Conference of the Meridian in Washington, and adopted a global time system that is the one that is used nowadays.
+This system splits the world into 24 zones or time zones, each of these regions has approximately 15 degrees of length, the zero meridian, is the reference for the rest of zones.
+It is an imaginary line that goes from the north to the south pole through Greenwich (United Kingdom).

-Each zone that advances towards the east from Greenwich supposes one more hour and one hour less if we advanced in direction to the west.
+Each time zone that goes to the east from Greenwich adds one hour and one hour is subtracted if we move to the west.

-However, there are several exceptions to this rule, because most of the great countries have a number of time zones inferior to which it should be.
-China constitutes a more marked example, using the same hour in all its territory.
-The hour that determines the time zone of Greenwich it is denominated as Greenwich Mean Time (GMT).
+However, there are several exceptions to this rule as most of the biggest countries have fewer time zones than they should.
+China constitutes a remarkable example, as it uses the same time zone in its whole territory.
+The time named by the Greenwich time zone is called Greenwich Mean Time (GMT).

 Lately the GMT denomination is being replaced by UTC (Universal Time Coordinated).
-In this case, the calculation of the hour its based on the use of atomic clocks, instead of stars observation (as it happened with GMT hour).
+In this case, the calculation of the time is based on the use of atomic clocks, instead of stars observation (as it happened in GMT).